 The CSRC hosts numerous archival research projects related to the social sciences as well as music, cinema, and fine art.
 We are constantly working to preserve the rich and diverse history of the Chicana/o and Latina/o communities for future research, classroom instruction, and the public at large.

-The CSRC Press regularly publishes briefs and reports of current research supported by the CSRC.
+The CSRC Press publishes briefs and reports of current research supported by the CSRC.